-Green Auditing: The Green Auditing Initiative campaign on campus.
-External green audit agencies will be invited to assess the campus's sustainability efforts, and the recommendations from the audit reports will be executed through the Green Campus Committee.
+Green Auditing: The Green Auditing Cell conducts awareness programs on environmental issues and evaluates the impact of the Green Initiative campaign on campus.
+External green audit agencies are invited to assess the campus's sustainability efforts, and the recommendations from the audit reports are executed through the Green Campus Committee.